bacardi55/walgot/README.md

 # Walgot - a WALlabag GO Tui client

-**The status of this code is still very early stage and work in progress.
-This isn't yet at MVP stage so be carreful while using it!**
+**This app is still very early stage and work in progress, so be careful while using it!**

 Official repository and project is on [codeberg](https://codeberg.org/bacardi55/walgot).
 Github is only a mirror.

+**Important note**: The way walgot works is by downloading **all** articles from wallabag API at the start of the session (or when using the refresh keybind).
+Then walgot will allow filtering, viewing or updates (read, star) of articles and push changes via API.
+There is no local cache or database, so no offline usage (at least for now).

 ## installation